Spotlight on History

-During the month of February, the LDMA is highlighting Black History Month.
-Explore our videos about Louisiana history during the periods of slavery, segregation, and the Civil Rights Movement.
-Also, be sure to check out the complete Black History Month topic to see more stories and interviews with black Louisianans who have made significant contributions to the state.
+The LDMA is highlighting Black History Month during the month of February with a collection of videos highlighting African American history and culture in Louisiana.
+Be sure to explore the complete Black History Month topic to see more stories and interviews with Black Louisianans who have made significant contributions to the state.

 View several reports on the 105-mile march from Bogalusa to Baton Rouge, which was organized by civil rights activist A.Z.
 Young.